PeterCamilleri/CX16/quirks/favorites.md

  **S** |     | TSX |     |

 As you can see, a lot of useful options are missing.
-I really wish that the chip designers would stop treating the Y register as the ugly step-sister.
+I really wish that the chip designers would stop treating the Y register like the hated step-sister.